BlueBrain/sonata-extension/source/blueconfig.rst

         :description:
          Optional parameter which currently accepts WholeCell and LoadBalance as a valid values.
 Neurons will be distributed round-robin, otherwise.
+         If CORENEURON simulator is being used, WholeCell should be used.

     .. blueconfig_value:: Prefix
         :type: abspath